Updated December 21, 2021.

 What Is Sashiko?

 This form of quilting was originally used to make garments for Japanese fishermen.
-It was done with white threads on indigo fabric.
+Then it was done with white threads on indigo fabric.
 Many of the designs are traditional.

 What Is Blackwork?